episod/developer-relations-template/README.md

 An adaptable draft plan for starting or restarting developer relations programs.

 > How to use this: This draft developer plan is meant to be a template you clone for your own organization.
 The draft references abstract _product_ and treats _developers_ as a very broad category.
 In reality, your product is more specific and you likely have a subset of the entire developer market in mind. _Bring your own platform problems._ This template is most effective for growth-minded developer relations teams operating directly with product and engineering.
-There's a lot of XX% and placeholder goals and metrics that I'm looking to make better and more useful for generic inspiration.
-Suggestions welcome.
-Next up: a version of this framework applied to a more specific organization.- @episod
+There's a lot of XX% and placeholder goals and metrics that I'm looking to make better and more useful for generic inspiration. **Suggestions welcome**.
+Next up: a version of this framework applied to a more specific organization.
+When this gets released more widely, I'll publish a blog post of some kind contextualizing it further. - @episod

 ---